Choosing a deployment model

 -

-Rapid deployment without device software installation.
+Rapid deployment with no client-side software installation.

 -